When buying an intercom system for your building, you have two options: a traditional wired intercom or a wireless intercom.

 Yes, you can use your cell phone with an intercom if the intercom system pairs with a mobile app.
 Through the mobile app, you can talk to your visitors and remotely unlock the door or gate for them with the tap of a button.

-Alternatively, some intercom systems don’t have a mobile app but can place phone calls to a cell phone.
+Alternatively, some intercom systems don’t have a mobile app but can place phone calls on a cell phone.
 That way, you can answer a call from the intercom and talk to your visitor through your cell phone.
 Then, you can remotely unlock the door or gate by pressing ‘9’ on your cell phone.

 Now that you know what a no-wiring intercom is and how it works, you might wonder whether you should purchase one for your building.